Python Logging Fundamentals and Structured Data

 if record.exc_info and record.exc_info[0] is not None:

-log_obj["exception"] = self.formatException(record.exc_info)
+payload["exception"] = self.formatException(record.exc_info)

-return json.dumps(log_obj, default=str)
+return json.dumps(payload, default=str)

-def setup_async_logger() -> logging.Logger:
+def setup_async_logger() -> tuple[logging.Logger, QueueListener]:

-console_handler = logging.StreamHandler()
+console = logging.StreamHandler()

-listener = QueueListener(log_queue, console_handler)
+listener = QueueListener(log_queue, console, respect_handler_level=True)

 logger = logging.getLogger("app")